bbandic1/FuzzyLogic/README.md

 The applications covered in this repository include:

-- A Prerequisite for The Oral Exam - Tehcnics of Programming
+- A Prerequisite for The Oral Exam - Programming Techniques
 - Quantum State Classification
 - Computer System Performance Classification
 - Network Congestion Classification